satcasm/Patatap/README.md

 # Patatap
-It is a fun app.When a user presses any alphabet key a circle shows up randomly on screen shrinking in size and a sound also plays.
+It is a fun app.When a user presses any alphabet key a circle shows up randomly on screen shrinking in size and an awesome sound also plays.

 ## Instructions